Why do children lie?

 Children might lie to:

-- make their story more exciting or make themselves sound better
+- get attention or make themselves sound better

-- get something they want – for example, saying to grandma, ‘Mum lets me have lollies before dinner’.
+- get something they want – for example, ‘Mum lets me have lollies before dinner’

 When do children start lying?

-Children can learn to tell lies from an early age, usually by around three years of age.
-This is when your child starts to realise that you aren’t a mind reader, so he can say things that aren’t true without you always knowing.
+Children can learn to tell lies from an early age, usually around 3 years of age.
+This is when children start to realise that you aren’t a mind reader, so they can say things that aren’t true without you always knowing.

 Children lie more at 4-6 years.
-Your child might get better at telling lies by matching her facial expressions and the tone of her voice to what she’s saying.
-If you ask her to explain what she’s saying, she’ll usually own up.
+They might get better at telling lies by matching their facial expressions and the tone of their voices to what they’re saying.
+If you ask children to explain what they’re saying, they’ll usually own up.

-When children reach school-age, they might lie more often and can be better at lying.
-The lies also get more complicated, because your child has more words and is better at understanding how other people think.
+As children grow older, they can lie more successfully without getting caught.
+The lies also get more complicated, because children have more words and are better at understanding how other people think.